 On Saturday I collaborated in designing a visual identity for a prototype food sharing platform – a way of reducing food waste and helping food charities / organisations borough-wide – as part of a Made in Lambeth event.

 The main things that came up in trying to resolve the three main problems outlined by the brief were the ideas of overlapping, sharing and linking existing resources.
-How do you try and do this (service design) and then communicate it?
+How do you try and do this (service design) and then communicate that idea visually?

 Foodchain was the most popular name, followed by a close second of ‘pear to pear’, a play on peer to peer and pairing.

 Using the idea of ‘chain’ and ‘overlap’ I created a logo using a Venn-like detail, the colon between Foodchain and Lambeth meant that the project could be extended to other boroughs.

-The Venn idea could be extended to use in promotional material as a strong, immediate, infographic.
+The Venn idea could be extended to use in promotional material using the visual language of an infographic.
 The colours Steve came up with were partly inspired by the amazing food the People’s Kitchen Brixton served up for lunch…!

 With the successful cooperation of all the smaller food banks, charities, church groups etc, they could unite to present a single front.
 This in turn could be used to negotiate with bigger players who could help with the logistics, but are potentially less keen to deal with smaller individuals.

 There was lots of other well thought out work that went on to address the service design aspect of the project, as well as some initial technical goes of making it happen, which I will add to here when I find it (get in touch if you took part!).